jackChauT/CT_Server/readme.md

 ## Into and reminder
-The program is using Mongodb as a database and node expressjs as a server
+- The program is using Mongodb as a database and node expressjs as a server
+- For Testing Reason, I updated .env file.
 ## Installation
 ### Clone
 - Clone this repo to your local machine using `https://github.com/jackChauT/CT_Server`